amit221/mongodb-denormalized-data-sync/README.md

 6. from version 0.0.25 you can add a mysql dependency, this is one way dependency the refCollection must be a mongodb collection

+7. from version 0.0.29 you can now create triggers for update,insert,replace and delete

 <h2>Notice</h2>
-<strong>mongodb-data-sync is still experimental and hasn't been tested on production yet</strong>
+<strong>mongodb-data-sync is still experimental</strong>

 <h2>Pros and cons of having duplicate data in multiple collection </h2>